Welcome to Year 5!

 Windsor Class

-Welcome to upper school!
+Welcome to Upper Key Stage 2!
 We are looking forward to a year of excellent learning, great fun and outstanding achievement for all.
-In Year 5, you will embed all the knowledge you have learnt in lower Key Stage 2 and start the preparations for transition to secondary school.
-You will gain a greater independence and confidence from being given more responsibility in your learning because Year 5 is very much about encouraging independence in preparation for bigger things to come.
+In Year 5, you will embed all the knowledge you have learnt in Lower Key Stage 2 and start the preparations for your move to secondary school.
+You will gain a greater independence and confidence from being given more responsibility for your learning because Year 5 is very much about encouraging independence in preparation for bigger things to come.

 Term 2: Ancient Egypt